uvarc/rc-website/content/education/workshops.md

 # Upcoming Workshops

 {{% callout %}}
-Workshops have been moved to online learning formats due to campus closures from COVID-19.
+Workshops have been moved to online learning formats due to COVID-19.
 {{% /callout %}}

 {{% upcoming-workshops %}}